LiorKogan/V1/README.md

 * below a relationship's expression
 * below a horizontal quantifier (in a branch)

-On its bottom, there zero or more branches.
+On its bottom, there are zero or more branches.
 Each branch starts with either

 * a relationship's expression, or
 * a horizontal quantifier